maK-/fearann/README.md

-# fearann - domaination
+# fearann - (previously called domaination)
-This is a very simple script to be used like the following
+This is a simple script to generate subdomain permutations/alterations.
+Goes hard with massdns or shuffledns.
+It was originally part of a an automated discovery framework.
+For a single domain please use the following:

+` ./fearann.py -s [list-of-known-subs.txt] -t [some.dev-test.example.com] -o output-file.txt`

+It can also be passed a list using the following:  **Note:** *be conscious a single subdomain can have 250k+ permutations*

-` ./fearann.py -s [list-of-known-subs.txt] -t [the-domain-you-are-testing.com] -o output-file.txt`
+` ./fearann.py -s [list-of-known-subs.txt] -t [list-of-subdomains-to-permutate.txt] -o output-file.txt`

-Goes hard massdns or shuffledns.

-Be conscious an average single subdomain generates 250k permutations, a large list may take a long time,
+A large list may take a long time,

-Estimates: list of 1000 subdomains = 250,000,000 permutations
+Estimates: list of **1000** subdomains = **250,000,000** permutations